 Eligible applicants are students enrolled in graduate degree programs (master’s and above), faculty and independent scholars.
 Applications will be reviewed by Becker Library’s rare book librarian and archivists.
 Preference will be given to applicants whose projects overlap with the library’s subject strengths.
 The spring semester travel grant recipient will be notified by May 15, 2018.
 They will have up to six months to use their award and must submit a brief report upon the completion of their visit.

-To apply, please send the following to Rose Kettler at email@example.com by April 15, 2018 (include “travel grant application” in the email’s subject line):
+To apply, please send the following to the travel scholarship committee at firstname.lastname@example.org by April 15, 2018 (include “travel grant application” in the email’s subject line):

 - A personal statement describing how the library collections will be beneficial to the applicant’s research (no more than one page)